-"Even if [civilians] want political change in the future, right now they want the current government they have," Bartlett told Russia Today in October.
+“Even if they want political change in the future, right now they want the current government they have,” Bartlett told Russia Today in October.

 The insatiable demand for coverage contrasts with the dearth of information on Syria.
 “There’s a cost [to news],” Stern said.
 “All throughout Syria, there are journalists risking their lives; and its on us to listen.”